 To resolve the issue:

-During cold, winter seasons, hot tubs should be winterized to avoid the adverse effect of the cold weather on the equipment and its other components.
+During the cold winter season, hot tubs should be winterized to avoid the adverse effect of the cold weather on the equipment and its other components..
 Covering the spa with a resilient, well-insulated tub cover may prove effective against such effects.

 Control Panel/Board Fault